joelchrono12/joelchrono12.ml/_posts/2024-10-12-an-old-computer-for-a-kid.md

 Most of the technical stuff I imagine them doing is playing Roblox or Fortnite, but most of the time, that's done on their phones, I don't know why I feel like most kids today can hardly use a mouse.

-I don't want to ridicule kids at all, they learn fast, I learned fast back then, but I'm think more kids today are used to touch screens over computers.
+I don't want to ridicule kids at all, they learn fast, I learned fast back then, but I think more kids today are more used to touch screens than to computers.
 Many of them maybe have never even opened a program with a *menu bar*, or edited the keyboard controls of any game.

-I remember setting up my own control scheme to be able to play multiplayer Smash Bros 64 on a single keyboard, and us kids all around the computer to see.
-I remember trying to make Windows XP look like Vista, I remember getting games installed out of a CD-ROM.
-I remember chatting around on Windows Live Messenger.
-I even remember editing videos on Sony Vegas for some reason.
+I remember setting up my own control scheme to be able to play multiplayer Smash Bros 64 on a single keyboard, and us kids all around the computer to see, I remember trying to make Windows XP look like Vista, I remember getting games installed out of a CD-ROM.
+I remember chatting around on Windows Live Messenger, I even remember editing videos on Sony Vegas for some reason, all of these things were interesting to me, I wanted to know how it all worked, and I think some kids lack that interest.

 When I gave him his computer back I was very clear with him.
 It's ok if he doesn't know how to do things, but I would not be his first option if any problem showed up.
 He should learn to look things up himself, and maybe one day he too could be setting up computers for others and make a a bit of money.